corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### CorDapps descriptors

 Each CorDapp will be defined by a *CorDapp descriptor*.
-BNO will distribute a list of *CorDapp descriptors* which each BN member **must** have installed to be able to transact on this BN via Corda flows (provided with the CDS implementation).
+BNO will distribute a list of *CorDapp descriptors* which BN members **must** have installed to be able to transact on this BN via Corda flows (provided with the CDS implementation).

 ```
 {